Glossary

 Witness Transaction

-The transaction which provide the Seal closing operation around a message which contains the RGB commitment to a State Transition.
+The transaction that provides the Seal closing operation around a message that contains a Multi Protocol Commitment an MPC Tree.

 Last updated